 * Schedule is subject to change due to weather and materials available

-As early as 10/9 (updated): Pipeline material will be delivered and brought over the river just east of the West Hermitage bridge.
-Work hours will be from 7am to Dusk, Mon-Fri.
+Through May 1, 2026 (updated as of 1/20): Pipeline material will be delivered and brought over the river just east of the West Hermitage bridge.
+This transport work will be ongoing as necessary but has become far less frequent since January 5.
 When the loads arrive, they will come in bunches.
-Typically, 8-10 loads/day coming off SR-39, but only averaging 1 truck load/week.
+Typically, 4 loads/day coming off SR-39, but only averaging 1 truck load/week(typically Tue/Wed).
 This will require brief road closures and coordination with UDOT.
 Pipe section will be hauled from this staging area over the river using a crane.
-Pipe sections will be lifted one at a time onto a large truck sitting on the ROW and subsequently transported west to prescribed locations.
-This transport work will be ongoing daily as necessary.
+Pipe sections will be lifted one at a time onto a large truck sitting on the ROW and transported to prescribed locations.

 (Continuous): Geotechnical and pipeline survey work is ongoing.
 Crews will be on the pipeline ROW for potholing geolocating, soil analysis, and other pipeline replacement preparation work.